 A general partner who withdraws from the partnership in violation of the partnership agreement is liable to the partnership and the other partners for damages caused by the wrongful withdrawal.
 A withdrawn general partner may also be liable for actions (including malpractice) committed by the partnership while he was a partner, even though the action was not adjudicated to be wrongful until after the partner withdrew from the firm.
-But the partnership while he was a partner, even though the action was not adjudicated to be wrongful until after the partner withdrew from the firm.
+Before the partner withdrew from the firm.

 In a change from TUPA, a creditor under TRPA must exhaust partnership assets before collecting a partnership debt from an individual partner on his joint and several liability, except in limited circumstances.
-Under TUPA, a creditor could obtain a judgment enforceable against
+He under TUPA, a creditor could obtain a judgment enforceable against an individual partner's assets without suing the partnership.
+Generally, TRPA requires that there also be a judgment against the partnership and that the individual partner have been served in that action; a judgment against a partnership is not automatically a judgment against its partners.
+Partnership is not automatically a judgment against its partners.